johaGL/DIMet/README.md

 It is highly recommended to have 3 or more replicates (n >=3) to keep an acceptable statistical power.

+Set your options in your .yml, as shown in [examples/](examples/)

+ - For two-group univariate analysis, in your .yml you must specify:
+    * grouping: for complex grouping, check the
+    * comparisons: list of the comparisons to be performed.
+    * statistical_test : the statistical test to apply, by type of measure.

+ - For time-course analysis:
+    * time_course: see below the list of possible statistical methods.

+ - multi-group analysis:
+    * multiclass_analysis : KW

+For all the three possibilities, your .yml you must specify:
+    * thresholds : _padj_ and absolute_log2FC

-Define **grouping** in your configuration .yml file.
+For two-group univariate differential analysis, define **grouping** in your configuration .yml file.
 This is the category we pick for comparison, example with only one category:

 ```
 grouping :